delprzemo/react-cheatsheet/README.md

 A: The state decides about the update to a component’s object.
 When state changes, the component is re-rendered.
 Props are parameters passed from parent component to child component.

-**Q: What is a higher order component??**
+**Q: What is a higher-order component??**

-A: Basically its's parametrized component.
-It allows to reuse particular component in many ways.
+A: Basically its's parameterized component.
+It allows reusing of a particular component in many ways.
 Sample implementation:
 ```jsx
 const myHoc = settings => WrappedComponent => {